jeremiahsb/abogen/README.md

 With voice mixer, you can create custom voices by mixing different voice models.
 You can adjust the weight of each voice and save your custom voice as a profile for future use.
 The voice mixer allows you to create unique and personalized voices.
 (Huge thanks to [@jborza](https://github.com/jborza) for making this possible through his contributions in [#5](https://github.com/denizsafak/abogen/pull/5))

 ## `About Chapter Markers`
-When you process ePUB or PDF files, abogen converts them into text files stored in your temporary directory.
+When you process ePUB or PDF files, Abogen converts them into text files stored in your temporary directory.
 When you click "Edit," you're actually modifying these converted text files.
 In these text files, you'll notice tags that look like this:

 ```
 <<CHAPTER_MARKER:Chapter Title>>